niklas-palm/twitter-search-api/README.md

 # twitter-search-api

 Cloudformation template that sets up a Lambda function that uses Twitter's search API.
-Twitter search query passed to the Lambda function environment as variable.
+The search query passed to the Lambda function environment as variable.
+By default, the Lambda Function is triggered once every minute.

 ### Set up credentials

+On Twitter's [developer portal](https://developer.twitter.com/en/portal/dashboard), follow the instructions to create a new app and retreive the credentials.
 Once you have your consumer key and consumer secret, use the AWS CLI to store them AWS Secrets Manager.

 **Consumer key:**